pyhoneybot/honeybot/README.md

 # 🍯 honeybot py

 ## About
-HoneyBot is a python based bot powered by Python.
+HoneyBot is a python based IRC bot.

-Feel free to contribute to the project as a means for learning Python.
+Feel free to contribute to the project!
 #
 ![alt text](honeybot_real.png "honeybot logo")